 But What Harm may Come?

 So, you now know that sugar addiction is real – as real as any other addiction, but the question then becomes: so what?
 Is sugar addiction that serious?
 Well, let’s look a little closer and see how sugars affect our bodies.

 Sugar causes harm in three ways: it increases our weight, it leads to problems with insulin and it has a toxic effect on our blood vessels.

 Weight Gain: The scientific and medical communities will tell you that sugar contributes to weight gain because it contains calories.
 This is true.
 But sugar also contributes to weight gain just because it is sugar; added sugar means added weight.
 This happens because your body has to do something with the extra sugar that enters your bloodstream.
 Maybe you know this, but your body is great at storing sugar as fat.
 This ability to store fat is unique to sugar and doesn’t happen with non-purified foods.
 Added weight means you are more likely to live a shorter life, get diabetes, heart disease, stroke and have certain cancers.
 Your body has certain energy needs and sugars are the fuel that runs your body.
 Once you have enough sugar-fuel, your body will store all the extra sugar as fat (and most of us eat meals that create a large amount of extra sugar).[vii]
 This is not a problem you run into when you eat fats or proteins: sugar is different.

 Insulin Resistance & Diabetes: Despite what most medical associations and your doctor might say, there is a connection between sugar and diabetes.
 Consistently high blood sugar develops into insulin insensitivity and eventually diabetes.
 Sugar contributes to insulin resistance whenever blood sugar levels spike too high.
 Whenever blood sugar rises, insulin in the body also rises.
-High amounts of insulin in the body will eventually lead to cells down-regulating insulin receptors (this is called insulin resistance: were the cells of the body are resistant to insulin).[viii]
+High amounts of insulin in the body will eventually lead to cells down-regulating insulin receptors (this is called insulin resistance: where the cells of the body are resistant to insulin).[viii]
 Insulin resistance does not develop when blood sugar levels are kept low.